 Fidelity begins with the fact that human beings are bonded creatures.
 We are not only minds making choices.
 We are bodies with memories, attachments, needs, loyalties, wounds, and promises.
 We learn who we are through care and neglect, trust and betrayal, welcome and rejection, affection and absence.
 A serious moral framework must account for the power of bonds.

 A bond is not automatically good because it is strong.
 Some bonds are faithful, generous, and truthful.
 Others are possessive, fearful, exploitative, or dependent.
-A person can be deeply attached to someone he harms.
+A person can be strongly attached to someone he harms.
 A family can be close while hiding wrongdoing.
 A friendship can be loyal while enabling vice.
 A romantic bond can be intense while degrading both people.
 The strength of attachment does not prove its moral worth.

 The common failure is to confuse bondedness with ownership.
 People speak as if love gives permanent access, family gives unlimited claim, loyalty requires silence, desire gives entitlement, or history cancels present harm.
 These are corruptions of fidelity.
 A bond is morally serious because people are affected by it, not because one person owns another through it.